magneticio/vamp.io/content/documentation/getting-started/merge-delete.md

 **Note**: We removed the `deployable`, `environment_variables`, `ports` and some other parts of the blueprint.
 These are actually not necessary for deletion.
 Besides that, this actually exactly the same blueprint we used to initially deploy the "old" topology.
 {{% /alert %}}

+## Step 5: When would I use this?

+Sounds cool, but when would I use this in practice?
+Well, basically anytime you release something new!
+For example a bugfix release for a mobile API that "didn't change anything significantly"?
+You could test this separately and describe it in its own blueprint.
+After testing, you would merge that exact same blueprint with your already running production version (the one without the bugfix) and slowly move over to new version.

+New major release of your customer facing app?
+You probably also have some new dependencies that come with that release.
+You create some containers and write up a blueprint that describes this new situation, run it in acceptance and test and what have you.
+Later, you merge it into your production setup, effectively putting it next to it and then slowly move from the old situation to the new situation, including dependencies.

 This is the end of this initial getting started tutorial.
 We haven't done anything with Vamp's SLA's yet, scaling or dictionary system, so there is much more to come!